Subaru Shibutani

-Subaru Shibutani (渋谷 すばる, Shibutani Subaru) is a Japanese singer, actor and lyricist.
-He was also the main vocalist of Japanese male idol group Kanjani Eight, which debuted with modern enka, before he left the group in 2018.
-His first solo album Nisai was released in October 2019.
-Shibutani was already a singer in his own right before the group's debut, immensely popular among Johnny's Jr. fans as the top Kansai Jr. of his time.
+Subaru Shibutani (渋谷 すばる, Shibutani Subaru) is a Japanese singer, actor, and lyricist.
+He began his career as a member of Kansai Johnny's Jr. and later served as the main vocalist of the Japanese boy band Kanjani Eight (now known as Super Eight), which originally debuted as an enka group.
+He left the group in 2018.
+His first solo album, Nisai, was released in October 2019.